vsoch/enzo-simulation/README.md

 done;
 ```

 Note that the script [run_job.sh](scripts/run_job.sh) is located outside the image, and called by qsub.
 It is this script that loads required modules (on the host) and then executes the container via a call to singularity, which has the main job script (job.pbs) inside.
+We bind the host data directory to `/data` in the container using the command `-B`, and we do this so that it is writable.

 ```
 #!/bin/bash